PudgyPoppins/caps/README.md

 	* write some general tests
 	* ordering networks/nonprofits based on distance to you: https://geopy.readthedocs.io/en/stable/#module-geopy.distance
 	* switch image uploading to a service like aws
+	* use regex on phone model to enforce an answer

 # Issues
 * potential issue: networks, "Lisbon, Peru" and "Lisbon Peru" can be created because they have technically different titles (comma vs no comma), but they have the same slug